 Legally, FPOs are constituted as corporate entities under the Companies Act of 2002, addressing the limitations of traditional cooperative societies while leveraging their benefits.
 Governed by farmer-members, these organizations operate in a way that ensures profits are directly redistributed among their members.
 The Ministry of Agriculture has entrusted the Small Farmers Agribusiness Consortium (SFAC) with the responsibility of supporting and developing FPOs.
 The effectiveness of these organizations is evident in their ability to enhance farmers’ earnings through collective activities such as purchasing inputs, marketing, and value-added processing.

-Farmer Producer Organizations (FPOs) have been established across India with assistance from SFAC and NABARD, resulting in the registration of 1,344 FPOs across the country.
+The Government of India, through the Central Sector Scheme, oversees the formation and promotion of Farmer Producer Organizations (FPOs) via designated Implementing Agencies (IAs).
+Currently, nine such agencies have been appointed: the Small Farmers Agribusiness Consortium (SFAC), the National Cooperative Development Corporation (NCDC), the National Bank for Agriculture and Rural Development (NABARD), the National Agricultural Cooperative Marketing Federation of India (NAFED), the North Eastern Regional Agricultural Marketing Corporation Limited (NERAMAC), Tamil Nadu-Small Farmers Agribusiness Consortium (TN-SFAC), Small Farmers Agribusiness Consortium Haryana (SFACH), the Watershed Development Department (WDD) of Karnataka, and the Foundation for Development of Rural Value Chains (FDRVC) under the Ministry of Rural Development (MoRD).Farmer Producer Organizations (FPOs) have been established across India with assistance from SFAC and NABARD, resulting in the registration of 1,344 FPOs across the country.
 Of these, NABARD has extended support to 2,168 FPOs (71.22 per cent), while SFAC has facilitated the formation of 876 FPOs (28.78 per cent).
 Madhya Pradesh holds the largest proportion of FPOs, accounting for 10.15 per cent of the total registered organizations nationwide.
 On average, each FPO consists of approximately 582 farmers.
 Additionally, nearly half of all FPO members are concentrated in five states: Madhya Pradesh, Karnataka, West Bengal, Maharashtra, and Tamil Nadu.

-1.1 Supporting Agencies

-The Government of India, through the Central Sector Scheme, oversees the formation and promotion of Farmer Producer Organizations (FPOs) via designated Implementing Agencies (IAs).
-Currently, nine such agencies have been appointed: the Small Farmers Agribusiness Consortium (SFAC), the National Cooperative Development Corporation (NCDC), the National Bank for Agriculture and Rural Development (NABARD), the National Agricultural Cooperative Marketing Federation of India (NAFED), the North Eastern Regional Agricultural Marketing Corporation Limited (NERAMAC), Tamil Nadu-Small Farmers Agribusiness Consortium (TN-SFAC), Small Farmers Agribusiness Consortium Haryana (SFACH), the Watershed Development Department (WDD) of Karnataka, and the Foundation for Development of Rural Value Chains (FDRVC) under the Ministry of Rural Development (MoRD).

 2. Methodology

-2.1 Research design

-The study employed an ex-post-facto research design, as it was suitable for examining events that had already taken place.
+The study employed an ex-post-facto research design, as it is suitable for examining events that had already taken place.
 This design involves a structured empirical investigation where the independent variables are not manipulated by the researcher, since they have already occurred naturally and are inherent to the context being studied.

-2.2 Selection of respondents

 The study adopted a simple random sampling technique to select 120 farmers from various Farmer Producer Organizations (FPOs) in the Vijayapura and Bagalkote districts, ensuring equitable and diverse representation across different agricultural activities.
 In Vijayapura district, 30 respondents were drawn from the Basavanbagewadi Horticulture Farmer Producer Company Limited located in Kolhar taluk, which is primarily involved in horticulture, while another 30 were selected from the Savayava Hagu Siridhanya Producer Company Limited in Indi taluk, known for its focus on organic and millet-based farming.
 In Bagalkote district, 30 participants were chosen from the Mudhol Oilseed and Millets Farmers Producer Company Limited in Mudhol taluk, and another 30 from the Hungunda Horticulture Farmers Producer Company Limited in Hungunda taluk, both engaged in cultivating oilseeds, millets, and horticultural crops.
-This well-structured sampling process facilitated a thorough analysis of the role played by FPOs in enhancing the entrepreneurial behavior and income generation of member farmers.

-Table 1: Operationalization and measurement of variables
+The data was collectedwith the help of structured interview schedule.